Guiw5/sounds-good-app/README.md

 First of all, I really enjoyed learning how to use the spotify API.

-At the begining, I choosed Authorization Code grant trying to take advantage of my backend knowledge creating a minimal server.
+At the begining, I chose Authorization Code grant trying to take advantage of my backend knowledge creating a minimal server.

 I was expecting not much complexity and more safety